Forced Migration and Refugee Studies: Networking and Knowledge Transfer

 The Call for Papers, Panels & Posters addresses scholars of all disciplines who are researching issues of forced migration and refugees.
 They are invited to submit abstracts for papers, panel sessions, roundtables, and posters.
 Proposals can cover the entire field of research on displacement and refugees and thematically related areas.

 Forced migration and refugee studies in the East.
 Is there a need for acknowledging the Global East as yet another epistemic concept?

 Recent wars in Ukraine and Armenia or the refugee drama on the Belarusian border require reconsidering how we think about the world.
 Notably, the simple binary of the Global North and the Global South epistemologically disregards the experiences of the post-Soviet countries and generally the Global East.
 This workshop aims (a) to sketch the state-of-the-art of forced migration research on the countries east of the EU, (b) to discuss the concept of the Global East and (c) to consider how to facilitate and expand research collaboration and research.

 FFVT Fellowship programme

 Strengthening the ties between German research to international Forced Migration and Refugee Studies is a core concern of the project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer (FFVT).”
 So far, German research is only inadequately represented in the international scientific landscape.
-The Bonn peace and conflict research institute BICC, the Centre for Human Rights Erlangen-Nürnberg (CHREN), the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) and the Institute for Migration Research and Intercultural Studies (IMIS) at the University of Osnabrück are working together as partners to increase the visibility of research in the international scientific landscape.
+The Bonn peace and conflict research institute BICC, the Centre for Human Rights Erlangen-Nürnberg (CHREN), the German Institute of Development and Sustainability (IDOS) and the Institute for Migration Research and Intercultural Studies (IMIS) at the University of Osnabrück are working together as partners to increase the visibility of research in the international scientific landscape.